 Peace through victory in the East

-Democratization form above
+Democratization from above

 By the “October reforms”, Germany became a constitutional monarchy whose Chancellor, Max von Baden, was responsible to the Reichstag.
 For the first time, Social Democrats got into the government.
-Only now did the High Command reveal the full truth to the Government: the situation was hopeless, armistice had to be made at any conditions.
+Only now did the High Command reveal the full truth to them.
+The situation was hopeless, armistice had to be made at any conditions.